 Adult online programming

-These courses will give you the opportunity to ask questions, chat with classmates, and participate in discussions with faculty.
-Many classes will also host breakout sessions, workshop times, portfolio reviews, guest speakers, and more.
-Registration is required and courses, which cost $250 per person, are limited to 40 students to help ensure meaningful interactions.
+These courses will give you the opportunity to learn, ask questions, chat with classmates, and participate in discussions with faculty.

 Free webinars and videos

 Enjoy free online content featuring CAU lectures and courses taught by Cornell faculty.

 Cornell University is committed to providing universal access to all university programs.
 Please contact CAU director Lora Gruber-Hine (firstname.lastname@example.org, 607.255.4800) to request any needed disability accommodations.
 Advance notice is necessary to arrange for some accessibility needs.

 Free online courses and virtual webinars are made possible in part by support from the following funds:

 - The A. David and Nancy Tobin Seminar for the Arts

 - The Kathy Dwyer Marble ’63, MAT ’65, CAU Seminar

 - The Catherine S. Penner Seminar in Writing or Literature, in honor of CAU director emeritus Catherine Penner for her years of distinguished leadership